 Pay attention to the safety spiel – I don’t care if you’ve heard it a bajillion times before.
 The FA’s main job is to keep you safe, and they can see who’s attentive and who isn’t.
 So watch them and pay attention.
 It’s less than 5 minutes out of your life.
 Besides, you might be lucky enough to get one of these. 😉

-Let them help you – If you’re scared of flying, or are feeling sick, let them know.
-FAs can try to help you feel more comfortable and better they try that than your having a panic attack or puking.
+Let them help you – If you’re scared of flying (here are some tips), or are feeling sick, let them know.
+FAs can try to help you feel more comfortable and it’s better if they try that than your having a panic attack or puking.

 Come bearing gifts – How do you feel when someone brings you a little something extra at work?
-If you have a store-bought package of candies or snacks the FAs can share, it’ll make their day and you may get brownie points. 😉
+If you have a store-bought package of candies or snacks the FAs can share, or maybe some $5 Starbucks gift cards, it’ll make their day and you may get brownie points. 😉

 Understand priorities – If you ordered a coffee 10 minutes ago and it still hasn’t gotten there, look around to see what’s going on.
 Could there be an emergency behind you?
 Someone who just threw up in the aisle because they didn’t tell the FA that they were feeling sick is more important than your drink.